-The Rams regularly see their own draft pick fall late in the first round, but armed with the Falcons’ selection (via a first-round trade last year), Los Angeles will use the mid-first-round real estate to make a long-term investment.
+The Rams have regularly see their own draft pick fall late in the first round in recent years (if they’ve had one at all), but armed with the Falcons’ selection (via a first-round trade last year), Los Angeles will use the mid-first-round real estate to make a long-term investment.

-Rumored to be high on Ty Simpson — but seen as iffy to select him this high — the Rams are taking a Matthew Stafford heir apparent at No. 13.
-The Falcons traded up 20 spots to add James Pearce last year.
-The Rams will use that to bet on Simpson, a one-year Alabama starter.
+Rumored to be high on Ty Simpson — but seen as iffy to select him this high — the Rams are taking a Matthew Stafford heir apparent at No. 13 overall.
+The Falcons traded up 20 spots to add James Pearce Jr. last year, and the Rams will use the return on that exchange to bet on Simpson, a one-year Alabama starter.

 Stafford has not yet signed an extension, but that is widely rumored to be in the offing.
 This will create an interesting dynamic, as the Rams have followed the 2020 Packers’ lead by taking a quarterback in the first round as a Super Bowl contender.
 Jordan Love turned out to be a smart move; will the Rams be thankful they took Simpson in a draft-and-develop scenario?